By Josh Mitchell/Corinth Today

 This time of year people are not yet into the full grass-mowing mood.

 Some people have gotten their lawnmowers out a time or two since putting them away in October.
 But there are a good many who are dreading going out to the shed to dust off the old mower and get it ready for another summer of grazing grass.
+That’s why you could consider using someone like Landscape Design Acworth, who can mow your lawn for you if you really don’t want to do it yourself.

 There are a lot of flowers blooming this time of year, which kind of gives people an excuse to put off mowing.
 They can say, “Those aren’t weeds, they’re pretty flowers.”